 A crystalline sample tilted to 70º from horizontal, by use of the SEM stage or a pretilted holder.

 A phosphor screen, which is fluoresced by the electrons scattered from the sample.

-- A sensitive camera together with optics for viewing the pattern formed on the phosphor screen.
+A CCD or CMOS sensor (with a lens system or fibre-optics) for viewing the pattern formed on the phosphor screen.

-- An insertion mechanism, which accurately controls the position of the detector when it is in use, and retracts the detector to a safe position when it’s not in use to prevent interference with SEM operation.
+An insertion mechanism, which accurately controls the position of the detector when it is in use and retracts the detector to a safe position when it’s not in use, so as to prevent interference with SEM operation.

-- A computer and software to control the EBSD experiments, collect and analyse the diffraction patterns, and display the results.
+A computer and software to control the EBSD experiments, to collect and analyse the diffraction patterns, and display the results.

 Software control of the detector insertion and elevation, to maintain calibrations and make the system easy to use.

 Forescatter diodes (FSD) mounted around the phosphor screen, used to generate microstructure images of the sample before collecting EBSD data.